As a notary public, you have a responsibility to educate yourself on the duties of the office.

-Notary Law, Procedures & Ethics — by Peter J Van Alstyne — available from the Notary Law Institute (notarylaw.com)
+- Notary Law, Procedures & Ethics — by Peter J Van Alstyne — published by the Notary Law Institute — look for it from online sellers

-Notary Public Encyclopedia by Peter J Van Alstyne — also available from the Notary Law Institute.
+- Notary Public Encyclopedia by Peter J Van Alstyne — also published by the Notary Law Institute.

 Fourth, as soon as you can, buy your own copies of these books so you have them at home or in your office to refer back to when questions arise.

 You may find these books cheaper on ebay, Amazon, abebooks, or other sites, but be aware that those may not be the most recent editions which are more likely to contain up-to-date information.